BushLife - Wilderness First Aid Mistakes Hero

 • Pencil and Waterproof Pad

 It’s not enough to intelligently bring these items; you also need to know how to use them effectively.
-Take the time to learn about proper dosage and application methods to provide the best possible care in an emergency.
+Take the time to learn about proper dosage and application methods to provide the best possible care in backcountry emergencies.
+A great way to enhance first aid skills is by taking a wilderness first aid course.
+Some courses offer an introduction to wilderness medicine, a rewarding course that greatly enhances your survival skills.

 Jase Medical Antibiotic Case